JensPiegsa/LabKey/LabKey/README.md

 *WORK IN PROGRESS, PLEASE DO NOT USE THIS YET.*

 This folder contains the Dockerfile, additional scripts and instructions for running a Docker container which you can use to give LabKey a try.
-An image built with this Dockerfile will soon be available on DockerHub.
+An image built with this Dockerfile will soon be available on Docker Hub.

 **IMPORTANT:** *This image is meant for trying out LabKey and not meant for running a production server or for storing important biomedical data.*